|

 4. Take a Toboggan ride

-From the 1850’s where toboggans were used by Monte residents as a fast way of getting to Funchal, to 2019 where you’ll find thousands of tourists lining up to whizz down the steep roads.
-The wicker baskets are steered by two traditionally dressed men in straw hats, white garments and rubber soled shoes to help them brake!
+From the 1850’s where toboggans were used by Monte residents as a fast way of getting to Funchal, to today where you’ll find thousands of tourists lining up to whizz down the steep roads.

-5. Check out Funchal’s painted doors
+5. Check out Funchal’s old town and painted doors

 One of my favourite parts of Madeira’s fairly small capital city is the artistic flair that springs up in the most unexpected of places.
 Throughout the back streets of the Old Town, you find doors painted with beautiful, funny and poignant designs.

 They’ve been here for many years now but I’ve only recently found out that the ‘Painted Doors Project’ was designed to bring life to a poor area of the city.
-It’s a great place to walk, with many restaurants to choose from in the area, so head to Rua de Santa Maria to check some out for yourself.

 6. Madeira Shopping

-Okay, so Madeira isn’t exactly known for its shopping but this is the largest shopping centre on the island and when it rains, you’re going to need some entertainment.
 Highlights for me include a big Zara (so much less crowded than my local Liverpool store), Bershka, Pull & Bear and Stradivarius where I’ve been known to come away with something pretty for cheaper than we’d get here in the UK.

 7. Pico do Arierio